You may be in the middle of your project, and your Bostitch nail gun suddenly stops working.

 - Clean all the moving parts of the machine, such as triggers, regularly

-Furthermore, inspect the nail gun by removing nails and feeder to check for hang-ups – keeping the area clean is essential.
+Furthermore, inspect the nail gun by removing nails and the feeder to check for hang-ups – keeping the area clean is essential.

 3- Improper Air Pressure Settings